Harnessing genetic information in the SDRNT1BIO to understand Type 1 diabetes and its complications

 No cure or means of preventing Type 1 diabetes or its complications, such as kidney disease, has yet been found.
 More than 50 locations within our genes have been identified as influencing the risk of developing Type 1 diabetes.
 These genetic discoveries have identified many potential biological pathways involved, some of which are now being targeted by new therapies.

 However, these gene locations don't explain everything, and new locations continue to be discovered.
 Almost all studies to date have been in groups of individuals with childhood-onset Type 1 diabetes, despite the fact that almost 50 percent of Type 1 diabetes arises in adulthood.
 This means that additional work to detect new gene locations is necessary, especially for those who develop Type 1 diabetes at an older age.

 Complications of Type 1 diabetes, for example damage to the eye and kidney disease, are also partly determined by our genes.
 But, so far, studies which have attempted to discover the genes involved haven't been successful.

-With previous joint support from Diabetes UK and the Chief Scientist Office in Scotland, Professor Helen Colhoun and her team at the University of Dundee have enrolled 6,152 people with Type 1 diabetes, stored their biological samples, and linked their data to their electronic health care records (called The Scottish Diabetes Research Network Type 1 Bioresource, or SDRNT1BIO).
+With previous support from us and the Chief Scientist Office in Scotland, Professor Helen Colhoun enrolled 6,152 people with Type 1 diabetes, stored their biological samples, and linked their data to their electronic health care records (called The Scottish Diabetes Research Network Type 1 Bioresource, or SDRNT1BIO).

-With this new funding from Diabetes UK, Professor Colhoun and her team will analyse this data and attempt to discover new genes associated with Type 1 diabetes, including adult-onset Type 1 diabetes, and its complications.
+With our new funding, Professor Colhoun and her team will analyse this data and attempt to discover new genes associated with Type 1 diabetes, including adult-onset Type 1 diabetes, and its complications.
 The team will also investigate how the genes associated with Type 1 diabetes and its complications influence the risk of developing Type 1 diabetes.